 Hamas rejects Israel-approved snack foods for Gaza

-Gaza City: Hamas militants say they will not let newly approved food items into the Gaza Strip as long as Israel maintains its blockade of the territory.
+Gaza City: The Hamas government said on Thursday it will not let newly-approved food items into the Gaza Strip as long as Israel maintains its blockade of the territory.

-Israel has been under pressure to lift its three-year blockade since last week`s naval raid killed nine pro-Palestinian activists trying to sail to Gaza.
+Israel has been under heavy international pressure to ease the embargo since a naval raid last week killed nine pro-Palestinian activists on a flotilla trying to breach the blockade.